movementlabsxyz/movement-docs/docs/devs/followerNode_installation.md

 ./restoration.sh
 ```

 The restoration should start.
-It can take around 1 hour and even more, depending on the speed of the hard drive and network.
+It can take around 1 hour, depending on the speed of the hard drive and network.

 At the end of the restoration the script will restart the node.

-The node should sync with the leader node.
+The follower node should sync with the leader node.

-After a few minutes, to verify, use these commands:
+After a few minutes, to verify, use the following commands:

 To get the current leader state:

-- For Mainnet:
+### Mainnet

 ```
 curl https://mainnet.movementnetwork.xyz/v1
 ```

-- For Testnet:
+### Testnet

 ```
 curl https://aptos.testnet.bardock.movementlabs.xyz/v1
 ```

-To get your follower state:
+To get the follower state:

 ```
 curl 127.0.0.1:30731/v1